systematic-magic/puma/puma.rst

 PuMa does not check:
-	PuMa does not check books, report and websites references.
+	PuMa does not check book, report and website references.

 	PuMa does not check "Ahead of print" references (however, certain elements can be marked in green correctly as a side effect of other checks).